 The same lenses are shown below with their hoods in place.

 Those using the Arca-Swiss standard clamp system and adding a lens plate to this foot should select a model with non-twist nubs.
-I opted for the Wimberley P30 Lens Plate.
-This plate is longer than necessary, but the length gives me greater balance options for shooting at strong vertical angles.
+My choice was the Wimberley P30 Lens Plate.
+This plate is longer than necessary, but the length gives me greater balance options which are useful for keeping the weight centered over the tripod head while shooting at strong vertical angles.

-Lens design 101 says that 70-200 f/2.8 lenses must have 77mm filter threads.
-Or, so it seems.
-Filters of this size are somewhat large, but with so many lenses using 77mm filters, effects filter options such as circular polarizer filters can often be shared (if using protection filters, sharing is not as great of an ideal).
+Lens design 101 says that 70-200 f/2.8 lenses must have 77mm filter threads (or, so it seems).
+Filters of this size are somewhat large, but with so many lenses using 77mm filters, effects filter options such as circular polarizer filters can often be shared.
+Note that if using protection filters, sharing is not as great of an idea.
 Larger filters cost more, but sharing is cost-reducing and fewer filters means less space is required in the backpack.

 Canon always includes the lens hood in the box of L-series lenses and this one gets the ET-87 lens hood.
-This is a relatively large petal-shaped hood that adds significant protection to the front lens element.
-Protection is from bright flare-causing lights, from scratch-causing impacts and from dust and rain.
+This is a relatively large petal-shaped hood that adds significant protection to the front lens element from bright flare-causing lights, from scratch-causing impacts and from dust and rain.
 This hood is constructed of rather-rigid plastic with a black flocked interior for maximum reflection avoidance.

 This is a nicely-padded, double-zippered nylon case that permits easy access to the lens.
 A thin shoulder strap is included and an about-2" (51mm) belt loop is provided.

 I said that one of the downsides of a wide aperture is an increased price and 70-200 f/2.8 lenses are priced at a premium over their f/4 counterparts.
 This lens is not inexpensive and it is hard to apply the "bargain" label to a lens costing as much as this one.
-However, the extreme versatility and usefulness of this lens, including its revenue-generating capabilities, make it a very good value and an extremely highly desired member of any kit.
+However, the extreme versatility and usefulness of this lens, including its revenue-generating and family memory capturing capabilities, make it a very good value and an extremely highly desired member of most kits.

-As an "EF" lens, the Canon EF 70-200mm f/2.8L IS III USM Lens is compatible with all Canon "EOS" cameras (the EOS "M" line requires an adapter).
+As an "EF" lens, the Canon EF 70-200mm f/2.8L IS III USM Lens is compatible with all Canon "EOS" cameras (the EOS "R" and "M" lines require an adapter).
 This lens comes with a 1-year limited warranty.

-The reviewed Canon EF 70-200mm f/2.8L IS III USM Lens will be online-retail acquired.
+The reviewed Canon EF 70-200mm f/2.8L IS III USM Lens was online-retail acquired.